Project-Dinos/dinos-i/3_model_parameters/README.md

-This folder contains lens model parameters (Found in the Data Folder) the notebooks to obtain lens model parameters from the output files.
+This folder contains tables of the lens model parameters (in the Data Folder) and the notebooks used to obtain lens model parameters from the output files.
 A more accessible table of the lens model parameters can be found in https://www.projectdinos.com/dinos-i .
 The notebooks in the directory contains includes:

 * extract_mass_params_from_chains.ipynb : Extract lens mass parameters from the dolphin output file (see ../2_dolphin_modelling/)
 * extract_light_params_from_chains.ipynb : Extract lens light parameters from lens light fits (see the sersic_light_fits/ )